Log in

 Types of Student Housing in Toronto

 Features: An apartment with a separate bedroom, a living area, a kitchen, and a bathroom.
-Ideal for individuals who want a more spacious living and student couples.
+Ideal for individuals who want a more spacious living and for student couples.
+The average rent for one-bedroom student apartments in Toronto is around CA$1,900 to CA$2,300 per month.

 Features: Two private bedrooms, a living area, a shared kitchen, and one or more bathrooms.
-A popular option for students who want to co-live with friends or couples who want a larger space.
+A popular option for students who want to live with friends or couples who want a larger space.
+Rent of 2-bedroom apartments in Toronto typically ranges from CA$2,400 to CA$3,000 per month.

 Best Neighbourhoods in Toronto for Students